slowernews/wisdom-tldr/README.md

 'Don't be a plant.'

 > *'9 to 5; 3 days a week; 3 weeks a month; 3 months free a year.'*

+> *'Run away from complexity.
+Complexity doesn't add much to your life.'*

 <!--
 minimalism an essencialism - the value in less - the joy of missing out